seanbreckenridge/ttally/README.md

 Interactive module using [`autotui`](https://github.com/seanbreckenridge/autotui) to save things I do often to JSON.
 Used as part of [`HPI`](https://github.com/seanbreckenridge/HPI)

-Given a `NamedTuple` (hence the name) defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py), this creates interactive interfaces which validate my input to log information to JSON files
+Given a `NamedTuple` defined in [`~/.config/ttally.py`](https://sean.fish/d/ttally.py), this creates interactive interfaces which validate my input to log information to JSON files

 Currently, I use this to store info like whenever I drink water/shower/my current weight periodically